nguyenjh/Ramen-Rating-Analysis/README.md

-# Data Science Final Group Project for COGS 108 (Data Science in Practice).
+# Data Science Final Group Project for COGS 108 (Data Science in Practice)

 Feel free to click on `FinalProject_group020.ipynb` to view our group's project in detail.